MUSE-VL: Modeling Unified VLM through Semantic Discrete Encoding: Conclusion

 \section{Conclusion}

 This study presents SDE, a semantic-aware discrete encoding method devised to unify the input formats of images and texts within VLMs.
-The experimental results show that SDE tokenizer is effective for VLMs handling both visual comprehension and generation tasks.
+The experimental results show that the SDE tokenizer is effective for VLMs handling both visual comprehension and generation tasks.
 Building upon the proposed semantic-aware visual tokenizer, we propose MUSE-VL, a unified vision-language model.
 This innovative model integrates both image and language understanding and generation tasks within a unified autoregressive next-token prediction framework.
-Our method is more efficient than existing VLMs, which rely on additional components, such as diffusion models, to bridge visual generation and understanding.
-Moreover, it demonstrates that the autoregressive method can achieve better performance than other advanced VLMs.
+Our method is more efficient than existing unified VLMs and it demonstrates that the discrete autoregressive method can achieve comparable or even better performance than other advanced VLMs.

+\paragraph{Acknowledgment} We thank Yuzhong Wang, Xibin Wu, Cheng Chen, and Tuoyu Zhang for their contributions to the infrastructure and the data processing pipeline.

 {

 }